straydogstudio/phd/README.md

+# NOTE

+This isn't yet functional.
+It creates an index, but doesn't yet serve anything to the browser.

 # Phd

 Phd is a tool to browse changes in disk space usage.
 It creates a database and creates SVG images of the usage.
 The svg uses area and color to display both file size and size change relative to the compared date.
 A cgi wrapper is also available for browsing usage.
 Phd is a near complete rewrite of philesight (http://zevv.nl/play/code/philesight/) with many changes.